How behind-the-scenes work with Bonds key to Chapman's turnaround

 “I’m sure it’s a little bit of everything,” Chapman said.
 “New division.
 New team.
 New teammates.
 I also think part of it was I was hitting the ball hard and not getting any luck.
 So I think that my numbers didn’t reflect how I was playing, to be honest, but I also think definitely that you want to come in and make an impact right away.
 You want to help be one of the guys to lead the charge.

-Chapman now has gone deep in three consecutive games and is slashing .565/.655/1.174 with three home runs, eight RBI, 11 runs and 13 hits over the last week.
+Chapman now has gone deep in three consecutive games entering Friday’s contest against the New York Mets, and is slashing .565/.655/1.174 with three home runs, eight RBI, 11 runs and 13 hits over the last week.
 The Giants are 6-1 in that span.

 Burrell understands the slumps come and go in a season for every hitter, but their focus right now is to try and keep Chapman’s hot streak going as long as possible.